-Luda Popenhagen received her Ph.D. in Dramatic Art from the University of California, Santa Barbara (1996), her BA in French and Psychology from the University of Sydney, and the Communicative Teaching Certificate from the Institute of Languages, University of New South Wales (Sydney).
+Luda Popenhagen received her Ph.D. in Dramatic Art from the University of California, Santa Barbara (1996), her BA in French and Psychology from the University of Sydney, and the Communicative Teaching Certificate from the Institute of Languages, University of New South Wales.
 She was an NEH Scholar at the University of Oxford, UK, and at the University of Wisconsin-Milwaukee.
 Luda earned credits toward a Diplôme des Etudes Générales at Paris III, France.
 She obtained professional Diplomas in Acting from the Actors Conservatory Theatre, Sydney and the École Internationale de Théâtre Jacques Lecoq, Paris.

 Luda Popenhagen is a scholar, translator, and theatre artist.
 She is trilingual: English, French, and Lithuanian.
-Luda has taught in universities and conservatories in Australia, Europe, and the USA, including the National Institute of Dramatic Art (NIDA), the Actors College of Theatre and Television (ACTT), the Sydney Conservatorium of Music, the University of Sydney, and the University of Western Sydney.
+Luda has taught in universities and conservatories in Australia, Europe, and the USA, including the National Institute of Dramatic Art (NIDA), the Actors College of Theatre and Television (ACTT), the Sydney Conservatorium of Music, the University of Sydney, and the University of Western Sydney, Australia.
 In the USA Luda taught and directed classical drama and original works at the University of Kansas in the Department of Theatre and Film.

 Prior to becoming a university professor, Luda performed as a theatre artist and gave professional workshops.
 She taught at the National Academy of Music and Drama in Vilnius, and worked as primary assistant to Monika Pagneux in acting master classes in Paris.
 Luda was chief administrator for the International Pagneux/Gaulier Theatre Workshops in Edinburgh, London, Paris, Torino, and Toronto.
-Luda’s professional performance work includes acting in an Ionesco premiere in Paris, dance and choreography in experimental films at the Centre Georges Pompidou, and acting and mime at the Paris Opera.
+Luda’s professional performance work includes acting in an Ionesco premiere in Paris, in experimental films at the Centre Georges Pompidou, and acting at the Paris Opera.
 She was selected to participate in Ariane Mnouchkine’s Acting Shakespeare and Mask Workshop at the Théâtre du Soleil, Vincennes.
-Theatre festival performances include new works at the Edinburgh Fringe Festival, the International Women Playwrights Festival (Adelaide), the Houston International Festival, and the Los Angeles International Festival of Masks, and the California International Theatre Festival.
+Theatre festival performances include new works at the Edinburgh Fringe Festival, the International Women Playwrights Festival (Adelaide), the Houston International Festival, the Los Angeles International Festival of Masks, and the California International Theatre Festival.